 Depending on which pass you choose and how you use it, you could easily save anywhere from 20% - 50% off general admission prices.

 For more details about these services, please read our post covering Nashville tourist passes.

-Zoolumination will be available nightly from 5 pm - 9 pm and ticket prices will be the same as general admission – which is included with at least one Nashville tourist pass.
+Zoolumination has taken place nightly from 5 pm - 9 pm and ticket prices have been the same as general admission – which is included with at least one Nashville tourist pass.

-For more family-friendly fun, check our post covering things to do with kids in Nashville.
+For more family-friendly fun, check out our post covering things to do with kids in Nashville.